slynobody/SteamOS-wallpaper-engine-kde-plugin/README.md

 >
 > in developer-tab left enable 'extended update-channels'
 >
-> in system-tab enable OS-Update-Channel 'Main'
+> in system-tab enable OS-Update-Channel 'Main', check for updates

 # i want to remove this!
 > cd SteamOS-wallpaper-engine-kde-plugin